Not sure about being at the birth?

 As part of getting ready for these aspects of birth, you could think about how you’ll stay calm during birth, and do some practice.
-You might use deep, steady breathing or some other method that you know works for you.
+You might use breathing exercises or some other method that you know works for you.

 Things you can do

 - Go to birth classes and any sessions just for expectant dads.